Owoscaw/Notes-for-school/Physics/Waves/Refraction, diffraction, and interference.md

 # Interference:

-Path difference is the difference in distance travelled by two waves.
-See [[Progressive waves]] for information on phase difference.
-A coherent source has the same frequency and wavelength, as well as a fixed phase difference between the two.
-A laser is an example of a coherent source, the light emitted is monochromatic and only emits a single wavelength of light.
-Lasers are used as sources in diffraction experiments, as they tend to form clear interference patterns.
+Path difference is defined to be the difference in the distance that two [[Progressive waves|progressive waves]] have travelled.
+The path difference of two waves is linked to their phase difference:
+$$\Huge Path\,difference=\frac{\theta \lambda}{2\pi}$$
+Interference can be destructive or constructive.
+Constructive interference happens when the path difference is an integer multiple of wavelength.
+Both waves have to be coherent to interfere like this, i.e. they have a constant phase difference.
+Destructive interference happens when the path difference is an odd multiple of half a wavelength.

 Young's double slit experiment demonstrates the interference patterns formed from two coherent light sources.
 This experiment can be done with two sources or a single source and a double slit.
 As the light passes through the slits, it diffracts and radiates out to form a series of maxima and minima, seen in the following image:
 ![[Double slit experiment.png|400]]